ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : infinite

-The Lifetime specifies how long a particular Message can wait to be sent to the Remote Endpoint before it is irrelevant and no longer needs to be (re-)transmitted.
+The Lifetime specifies how long a particular Message can wait in the Transport Services system before it is sent to the
+Remote Endpoint.
+After this time, it is irrelevant and no longer needs to be (re-)transmitted.
 This is a hint to the Transport Services implementation -- it is not guaranteed that a Message will not be sent when its Lifetime has expired.